SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Mechanical Design

 The stiffness matrix for SCALER's parallel-serial leg is formulated as follows:

-Where $K$ is a stiffness matrix in the Cartesian coordinate, $k_0, k_1, k_2$ are joint stiffness at the shoulder and two parallel linkage drive joints shown in Fig. \ref{fig:leg_design}, and $J$ is a $\mathbb{R}^{3\times 3}$ Jacobian matrix for the leg excluding spherical joints.
-The condition number, $\kappa$ indicates relative stiffness at a specific joint configuration, and it is obtained from \eq{eq:condition_number}:
+Where $K$ is a stiffness matrix in the Cartesian coordinate, $k_0, k_1, k_2$ are joint stiffness at the shoulder and two parallel linkage drive joints shown in \fig{fig:leg_design}, and $J$ is a $\mathbb{R}^{3\times 3}$ Jacobian matrix for the leg excluding spherical joints.
+The condition number, $\kappa$ indicates relative stiffness at a specific joint configuration, and it is obtained from \eqref{eq:condition_number}:

 $\lambda_{\min }$ and $\lambda_{\max}$ are the minimum and maximum eigenvalues of the stiffness matrix, $K$.
 The stiffness map obtained from the hardware is in Section \ref{sec:compliance_model_test}.